The Secret of Us Tour

 The Secret of Us Tour was the fourth concert tour by American singer-songwriter Gracie Abrams, in support of her second studio album, The Secret of Us (2024).
-The tour began on September 5, 2024, in Portland, United States, and concluded on August 27, 2025, in Mexico City, Mexico.
+The tour began on September 5, 2024, in Portland, Oregon, United States, and concluded on August 27, 2025, in Mexico City, Mexico.

 Background

 Abrams announced the United States dates for the tour on June 3, 2024.
 More shows were expected to be announced at a later date, as she titled these dates (pt.
 1...) in the announcement.
 Fans in the United Kingdom had the chance to pre-order the album from her official store, which gave them access to a presale.
 Second shows in New York, Los Angeles, and Denver were added due to high demand.
 Third shows in New York and Los Angeles were also added for the same reason.

 Fans could sign up for a presale code through Seated registration presale, which began on June 4 at 10am local time.
 A Live Nation and Ticketmaster presale was scheduled for 10am local time on June 5, and a Spotify presale was scheduled for 10am local time on June 6.
 General public ticket sales began on Friday, June 7 at 10am local time through Ticketmaster.
 The tour also includes two VIP packages, the Close To You Premium Package and the Gracie Abrams VIP Package.

 The European dates were announced on July 15, 2024.
 The Oceania dates were announced on September 1, 2024.
 The Asia dates were announced on December 2, 2024.
 A second North American leg, billed as The Secret Of Us Deluxe Tour, was announced on December 9, 2024.
 Additional dates were added due to high demand.